Deploying with Google Cloud Functions

 Testing the function

+/graphql added to the end.
+If deployment succeeded, you should see your server's landing page.

-If you can't access your trigger URL, you might need to add
+If you can't access your trigger URL, you might need to give

 allAuthenticatedUsersor